acss-io/atomizer/docs/installation.md

 ## Integrations

 So how do you integrate Atomizer into your project?
-You can use Rollup, WebPack, Make, Graddle, or any other task runner/build system you&#39;d like.
+You can use Rollup, Webpack, Make, Graddle, or any other task runner/build system you&#39;d like.
 Follow the one of the sections below based on your projects requirements.

 If you create your own, please [edit this page]({{ page.githubDocsPath }}{{ page.path }}) so we can share it with the community.